eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Series Configuration
 --------------------
-Right click in the name of the serie in the *Legend* will open a dialog with the available configurations for a serie.
+Right click in the name of the series in the *Legend* will open a dialog with the available configurations for a series.

-Remove serie
+Remove series
 ^^^^^^^^^^^^
-Remove this serie.
+Remove this series.

-Rename serie
+Rename series
 ^^^^^^^^^^^^
-Change the name of this serie.
+Change the name of this series.

 Change color
 ^^^^^^^^^^^^
 A Dialog will open to choose a new color for the e and the points displayed. |br|
-Also available with left click on the color of the serie in the *Legend*.
+Also available with left click on the color of the series in the *Legend*.

-Hide/Show serie
+Hide/Show series
 ^^^^^^^^^^^^^^^
-Hide a serie if it is displayed, or it reveal it if it is hide. |br|
+Hide a series if it is displayed, or it reveal it if it is hide. |br|
-Also available with left click on the name of the serie in the *Legend*.
+Also available with left click on the name of the series in the *Legend*.